The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Active anisotropic plate model

 so that the $I_5$ contribution effectively reduces to that of $I_4$.
 Therefore, our choice of the strain energy density $\widehat{\mathscr{W}}$ in the natural state represents a fairly general constitutive form for a transversely isotropic material in the FvK limit.

-The Kirchhoff hypothesis and the expansions of the relevant terms allow us to reduce the kinematics of the problem from 3D to 2D, with unknowns $u_1^{(0)}(X,Y)$, $u_{2}^{(0)}(X,Y)$, and $\xi(X,Y)$.
+The membrane assumption and the expansions of the relevant terms allow us to reduce the kinematics of the problem from 3D to 2D, with unknowns $u_1^{(0)}(X,Y)$, $u_{2}^{(0)}(X,Y)$, and $\xi(X,Y)$.
 In what follows, we derive the governing equations by variational arguments.